JoeyStanley/real/_posts/2018-08-13-jealousy-list-1.md

 tags: [Jealousy Lists, R, Skills, Statistics, GIS, Data Viz]
 ---

 This year, FiveThirtyEight started a monthly [Jealousy List](https://fivethirtyeight.com/tag/envy/), which is essentially a list of really cool articles they saw other people do that they wish they had been the ones to write.
 This is an idea they got from [Bloomberg](https://www.bloomberg.com/features/2017-jealousy-list/) and I think others are starting to do their own as well.
-It's kind of a fun way to showcase some of the best stuff that have come out recently and to share others' work.
+It's kind of a fun way to showcase some of the best stuff that has come out recently and to share others' work.
 I kinda like the idea so I thought I'd start an occasional jealousy list of my own.

 I'm a linguist at heart, but because I'm interested learning more about R and statistics, I tend to keep tabs on a lot of what's going on in the data science world.
 I follow a lot of data scientists on Twitter and I'm also subscribed to something like 50 academics' blogs that I read when I have a spare minute.
 Consequently, most of what I'll post here will probably not be directly related to linguistics, but they'll show off some really cool R skills.
 Things that I find really cool or I wish I could have been the one to do write it.
 I tend to share some of this kind of stuff on Twitter, but I thought I'd start compiling them here.